 Our research focuses on modern Japan in a global context.
 We decide our research agenda independently, with the support of our Academic Advisory Council.
 Our portfolio of research projects reflects the disciplinary background and interests of our senior researchers and changes together with the composition of our team.

-Our research programme Risks and Opportunities in Japan – Challenges in the Face of an Increasingly Uncertain Future is implemented through three institute-wide research foci studying the Future of Local Communities, Digital Transformation in Japan, and Methods and Methodologies.
-Special projects on the Tokyo Olympics and on the impact of COVID-19 as well as various individual projects conducted outside of the three research foci complement the programme.
+Our research programme Risks and Opportunities – Japan's Challenges in the Face of an Increasingly Uncertain Future is implemented through four institute-wide research foci studying the Future of Local Communities, Digital Transformation in Japan, Japan in Transregional Perspective, and Methods and Methodologies.
+Special projects on the Tokyo Olympics and on the impact of COVID-19 as well as various individual projects conducted outside of the four research foci complement the programme.